felipelfv/simulation_nonlinear/README.md

 Manages R package dependencies and ensures consistent package versions across environments.
 Configured via renv.lock file

+## Cloning this repository

+Note that when you clone this GitHub repository with LFS files (i.e., Data_Study_X_final.RData files) without the Git LFS installed, you will get pointer files instead of the actual .RData files.

+You will need to install Git LFS.
+See https://git-lfs.github.com/ for more information.

 ## Reproducing the simulation

 To reproduce the .RData files included in the folders ../Simulations/Study_1/Data and ../Simulations/Study_2/Data you just need to run (given the correctly specified folder structure) the Simulation(1).R and Simulation(2).R, respectively.